-The client and/or legal guardian have the authority to select and invite individuals of their choice to actively participate in the assessment process.
-The client and the clients chosen group provide the case manager with information about the clients needs, preferences, and goals.
-In addition, the case manager obtains diagnostic and health status information from the clients medical provider, and determines the clients functional capacity using the Uniform Long Term Care (ULTC) 100.2 assessment tool.

-The case manager also identifies if any natural supports provided by a caregiver living in the home are above and beyond the workload of a normal family/household routine.
-The case manager works with the client and/or the group of representatives to identify any risk factors and addresses risk factors with appropriate parties.
+When scheduling to meet with the child's parents and/or legal guardian the case manager makes reasonable attempts to schedule the meeting at a time convenient for the child, the child's parents and/or legal guardian to complete a comprehensive assessment of the child's needs.
+The child's parents and/or legal guardian have the authority to select and invite individuals of their choice to actively participate in the assessment process.
+The child's parents and/or legal guardian provide the case manager with information about the child's needs, preferences, and goals.
+In addition, the case manager obtains diagnostic and health status information from the child's medical provider, and determines the child's functional capacity using the Uniform Long Term Care (ULTC 100.2) assessment tool.
+The case manager also determines if services provided by a caregiver living in the home are beyond the workload of a normal family/household routine.
+The case manager works with the child's parents and/or legal guardian to identify risk factors and addresses risk factors with appropriate parties.